 Candidates should first consider the appropriateness for their research of a Graduate School Fellowship.

 Applicants should submit a two-page statement describing the nature of the project, time frame, estimated expenses, and other pertinent details.
-The letter, addressed to the Graduate Advisory Committee, should be submitted to Shavon Carey by April 1st.
+The letter, addressed to the Graduate Advisory Committee, should be submitted electronically by March 1st.
 Winners of these Departmental awards will be notified about one week after the Graduate School announces its awards.
 At the end of the award period, a one-page report must be filed with the Chair of Romance Studies.
 It should account for both the expenditure of the allotted funds and state what the award helped the student accomplish.